Egypt Church Blasts: Two Palm Sunday Bombings Kill At Least 31 Worshippers, Say Reports

 French President Fracois Hollande also expressed outrage regarding the violent Palm Sunday attack in a written statement.
 U.S. News reports that Hollande wrote, “…one more time, Egypt is hit by terrorists who want to destroy its unity and its diversity.”
 He added that France “mobilizes all its forces in association with the Egyptian authorities in the fight against terrorism” and expressed condolences to the families of the wounded and the dead.

-Just hours after the St. George Coptic church bombing, an apparent suicide bombing took place outside St. Mark church in Alexandria, Egypt killing at least 6 more people, according to Sunday Express.
+Just hours after the St. George Coptic church bombing, an apparent suicide bombing took place outside St. Mark church in Alexandria, Egypt, killing at least six more people, according to Sunday Express.
 The report notes that hospitals in the area have been placed on high alert due to the explosion.

 A SUICIDE bombing outside a church in Egypt has left at least six people dead – the second fatal explosion to hi… https://t.co/lS99cnzFlf